SimpleElasticLanguage/sel/README.md

 ## Compagny
-SEL was initially developed for Heuritech in 2016 and used by everybody inside the compagny tech and no-tech people since that time to explore internal data, generate reports and analysis.
+SEL was initially developed for Heuritech in 2016 and used by everybody inside the compagny since that time, to explore, analyse and make reports on their own dataset of images.

 ## Quickstart